Setting up your environment for Amazon Aurora - Amazon Aurora

 Before you create a DB cluster and a security group, you must know your DB cluster and network needs.
 Here are some important things to consider:

 • Resource requirements – What are the memory and processor requirements for your application or service?
 You will use these settings when you determine what DB instance class you will use when you create your DB cluster.
-For specifications about DB instance classes, see Aurora DB instance classes.
+For specifications about DB instance classes, see Amazon Aurora DB instance classes.

 • VPC, subnet, and security group – Your DB cluster will be in a virtual private cloud (VPC).
 Security group rules must be configured to connect to a DB cluster.
 The following list describes the rules for each VPC option: